The Origin

 Bands

-During my time playing in the Wigan band, I also played in a concert band that gave me experience in a different aspect of band playing.
-While playing jazz is great for making grooves, concert bands play music that involve style and temp changes in one piece of music.
+I also played in a concert band that gave me experience in a different aspect of band playing.
+While playing jazz is great for making grooves, concert bands play music that involve style and tempo changes in one piece of music.
 This kind of music makes you pay attention to the conductor a lot more and the music that you are reading.
 It is important to form a good relationship with the conductor so you can communicate efficiently without actually talking

-Currently, I play in bands that require me to cover for their drummer who is absent.
+After playing for a good few years, I started getting calls for band to fill in for people when they were on holiday or otherwise unavailable.
 I usually get recommended by people I have played for/with in the past because I can fit in easily with a band.
 Also, my ability to sight read music comes in handy as this does not require practice before I play a gig.

 Recording and Youtube